sssolutiontec/open-source-catalog/.github/ISSUE_TEMPLATE/aNewEntry.md

 ***Description:**

-A clear and concise description of what this is about.
+Explain this product, what is work for, benefits etc to under stand others.

 ***Website(s):**